5 Reasons Why Fortran is Still Used

 The competing “fast” languages of the past were mostly C/C++.

 Those languages are very convenient for general purpose programming.
-However, one has to incur in significant syntactic overhead to perform the most basic operations of scientific computing, such as dealing with matrices and complex numbers.
+However, one has to incur in significant syntactic overhead to perform the most basic operations of scientific computing, such as dealing with mutidimensional arrays and complex numbers.

-Fortran, on the other hand, had native support for multidimensional arrays, complex numbers, and even some special functions, from the very beggining.
+Fortran, on the other hand, has had native support for multidimensional arrays, complex numbers, and even some special functions, almost from the very beginning.

 Code longevity and backward compatibility in scientific computing